windkh/node-red-contrib-telegrambot/README.md

 - `msg.payload.type`    - e.g. **message**, **document**, **photo**, etc. (see section *Receiver Node* above)
 - `msg.payload.content` - your message content (e.g. message text)

+Additional elements are present in the `msg.payload` structure and depend on the message *type*.
+These additional elements are described in the table **Tab.
+1** above.

+The content format depends on the message type.
+E.g. if you send a text message then the content format is a string, if you send a location, the content format is an object containing latitude and longitude.
+See also ["available methods" in the api core description](https://core.telegram.org/bots/api#available-methods).

 ### Outputs
 Basically the input `msg` object is forwarded unchanged to the node's output.
 In case of an exception within the node the output `msg` object is extended by `msg.error`.